Samarpal Singh

-Samarpal Singh is an Indian politician and a member of the Samajwadi Party, a social democratic political party primarily based in Uttar Pradesh, India.
-He is a member of the 18th Legislative Assembly of Uttar Pradesh, representing the Naugawan Sadat Assembly constituency of Uttar Pradesh.
+Samarpal Singh Dhariwal is an Indian politician and a member of the Samajwadi Party, a social democratic political party primarily based in Uttar Pradesh, India.
+He is a member of the 12th and 18th Legislative Assembly of Uttar Pradesh, representing the Naugawan Sadat Assembly constituency of Uttar Pradesh.

 Early life

-Samarpal Singh was born in the family of Sardar Singh in Uttar Pradesh, India.
+Samarpal Singh Dhariwal was born in a Jat family of Dhariwal gotra to Sardar Singh in Uttar Pradesh, India.
 He did his graduation from Mahatma Jyotiba Phule Rohilkhand University, Bareilly, in 1981, and LLB from Kedar Nath Girdharilal Khatri PG College Moradabad in 1985.

 Political career

 In the 2022 Uttar Pradesh Legislative Assembly election, Samarpal represented Samajwadi Party from the Naugawan Sadat Assembly constituency and defeated Devendra Nagpal of the Bharatiya Janata Party by a margin of 6540 votes.